IT Professionals Reveal Cloud Data Platform Highs and Lows of 2021

 The table below reveals the top benefits organizations are recognizing from data lakes:

 Yet, Many Data Lakes Struggle

-The 2021 Cloud Data and Analytics Survey participants also shared their top challenges with data lake platforms.
+The Cloud Data and Analytics Survey participants also shared their top challenges with cloud data platforms.

 Thirty percent of respondents said their biggest analytics challenge is that end-user consumption and visualization tools aren’t directly connected to the data lake.
 This leads to issues with data duplication and movement.

 A common concern: How much time does it take to activate and derive value from a data lake?
 We learned that IT talent is being wasted because specialists are spending almost as much time preparing the data (6.6 hours per week) as they are analyzing the data (7.2 hours per week).
 This indicates that data lakes are causing challenges that limit insights and time to value.

 To achieve their analytics goals and overcome obstacles, organizations are looking to technology for help.
 In fact, 59% of respondents selected “technology” as their top investment choice -- over time, budget, or people -- to best solve existing analytics challenges.
 (By contrast, no more than 13% chose time, budget, or people, respectively.)

 Furthermore, some data lakes are speeding up data analysis.
 The data shows that of those survey participants with data lakes, 38% respond to data requests within an hour, whereas only 24% of the respondents without data lakes can respond within an hour.